Reviewing Weatherford International (WFRD) and Its Rivals

-Weatherford International (NASDAQ:WFRD – Get Rating) is one of 23 publicly-traded companies in the “Oil & gas field machinery” industry, but how does it compare to its rivals?
-We will compare Weatherford International to related businesses based on the strength of its institutional ownership, valuation, profitability, earnings, dividends, risk and analyst recommendations.
+Weatherford International (NASDAQ:WFRD – Get Rating) is one of 23 public companies in the “Oil & gas field machinery” industry, but how does it weigh in compared to its competitors?
+We will compare Weatherford International to related businesses based on the strength of its risk, institutional ownership, profitability, earnings, valuation, analyst recommendations and dividends.

-This is a summary of current recommendations and price targets for Weatherford International and its rivals, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Weatherford International and its competitors, as provided by MarketBeat.com.

 |Sell Ratings